thebaysix/oedipus/react-frontend/BUGFIX_AUTOMATIC_COMPLETION_LOADING.md

 ## Root Cause Analysis

 ### Technical Details
-1. **React Query Caching**: When the app first loaded, no completion datasets existed, so React Query cached an empty result `[]` for the `useAllOutputDatasets` hook.
+1. **React Query Caching**: When the app first loaded, no completion datasets existed, so React Query cached an empty result `[]` for the `useAllCompletionDatasets` hook.

 2. **Cache Invalidation Timing**: When users uploaded completion datasets, React Query wasn't invalidating the cached empty result because:
    - The query key remained the same (same dataset IDs)
-   - Cache invalidation only happened on dataset queries, not output dataset queries
+   - Cache invalidation only happened on dataset queries, not completion dataset queries
    - The upload success callback wasn't triggering a refetch of completion data

 3. **State Synchronization**: The app's state wasn't automatically updating when new completions were uploaded, creating a disconnect between backend data and frontend display.